For YouTube Watch Time is the single most important rank factor when deciding which videos to surface and prioritize in its alogrithm.

 The stats don’t lie.

-It can be very tempting to try a few tricks and hacks to show up in more Search results and Suggested Videos but attempts to manipulate YouTube’s algorithm with unrelated metadata is usually a one way ticket to failure.
+It can be very tempting to try a few tricks and hacks to show up in more Search results and Suggested Videos.
+Attempts to manipulate YouTube’s algorithm with unrelated metadata usually result in failure however.

 Not only are you in breach of YouTube’s Community Guidelines (read Terms Of Service), you can also hurt your SEO.